Can Dogs Eat Peanut Butter? Fact Checked By Our Vet

 Xylitol is a sugar substitute often found in sugar-free products.
 It’s common in products like chewing gum, toothpaste, and baked goods.
 Even if xylitol is safe for people, it’s toxic to dogs.
 Check the label before buying peanut butter for your dog, if it states xylitol, don’t feed it to them.

 How does xylitol affect your dog?

 Xylitol causes a rapid release of insulin in dogs.
 In turn, this causes an equally fast decrease in blood sugar levels, called hypoglycaemia.
 This condition can occur as quickly as 10 to 60 minutes after eating xylitol .
 For small, old or young dogs, hypoglycaemia can be life-threatening if left untreated.

 On top of low sugar levels, some dogs develop heightened liver enzymes, which show liver damage, a few hours after eating this compound.

-To avoid xylitol poisoning, check the label and avoid peanut butter that have it.
-It’s also a good idea to keep products with this compound off the reach of your dog.
+To avoid xylitol poisoning, check the label and avoid peanut butters that have it.
+It’s also a good idea to keep products with this compound out of reach of your dog.
 If your dog ate something containing xylitol, keep an eye out for these symptoms: